-- (A) Retail communications concerning registered investment companies (including mutual funds, exchange-traded funds, variable insurance products, closed-end funds, and unit investment trusts) not included within the requirements of paragraphs (c)(1) or (c)(2).
-The filing of any retail communication that includes or incorporates a performance ranking or performance comparison of the investment company with other investment companies must include a copy of the ranking or comparison used in the retail communication. - (B) Retail communications concerning public direct participation programs (as defined in Rule 2310). - (C) Any template for written reports produced by, or retail communications concerning, an investment analysis tool, as such term is defined in Rule 2214. - (D) Retail communications concerning collateralized mortgage obligations registered under the Securities Act. - (E) Retail communications concerning any security that is registered under the Securities Act and that is derived from or based on a single security, a basket of securities, an index, a commodity, a debt issuance or a foreign currency, not included within the requirements of paragraphs (c)(1), (c)(2) or subparagraphs (A) through (D) of paragraph (c)(3).
+(A) Retail communications that promote or recommend a specific registered investment company or family of registered investment companies (including mutual funds, exchange-traded funds, variable insurance products, closed-end funds, and unit investment trusts) not included within the requirements of paragraphs(c)(1) or (c)(2).

+(B) Retail communications concerning public direct participation programs (as defined in Rule 2310).

+(C) Retail communications concerning collateralized mortgage obligations registered under the Securities Act.

+(D) Retail communications concerning any security that is registered under the Securities Act and that is derived from or based on a single security, a basket of securities, an index, a commodity, a debt issuance or a foreign currency, not included within the requirements of paragraphs (c)(1), (c)(2) or subparagraphs (A) through (C) of paragraph (c)(3).